-Hepatitis B Test in Pune
+Hepatitis B Test (HBsAG) In Pune

 Hepatitis B surface antigen (HBsAg) is a blood test ordered to determine if someone is infected with the hepatitis B virus.
 If it is found, along with specific antibodies, it means the person has a hepatitis B infection.
 If your blood is positive for HBsAg, it means you are infectious for the virus and can pass it to other people through your blood or body fluids.